 - are readmitted after studies were discontinued for academic reasons.

 When placed on probation, a student must fulfill any conditions specified by the Associate Dean, Undergraduate Programs.
 To clear probation, the student must achieve Satisfactory Standing in all terms during the probationary year.
-Students who fail to satisfy any of the conditions fail probation are required to withdraw and are ineligible for readmission to the Faculty of Nursing.

 - Unsatisfactory Standing: A student with a GPA of less than 1.7 must withdraw from the Faculty.